section-engineering-education/engineering-education/articles/laravel-http-client/index.md

 published: true
 url: /engineering-education/laravel-http-client/
 title: Laravel 8 HTTP Client
-description: This tutorial shows you how to make requests using HTTP client in Laravel.
+description: The tutorial shows you how to make requests using HTTP client in Laravel.
 This library improves productivity by eliminating boilerplate code.
 author: miller-juma
 date: 2021-01-19T00:00:00-15:00
 topics: [Languages]